We tested and showed that Whatsapp removed all photos’ EXIF metadata.

 EXIF data are generated automatically, behind the scenes, without the user’s action when taking photos using our digital cameras or mobile devices.
 These data are text inputs embedded inside that image.

 Occasionally, we do not want our photo metadata to be visible to others over Whatsapp.

 We may not want others to know our exact location back then or if we ever did any software enhancements and modifications to the photo.

-In this article, real-life testing was performed and analysed to determine if Whatsapp actually retains or removed our original photo metadata.
+In this article, real-life testing was performed and analyzed to determine if Whatsapp actually retains or removes our original photo metadata.